Jack Riley (ice hockey, born 1910): Playing career

-Born in Berckenla, UK in 1910, Riley was raised in Calgary, Alberta, playing for the Calgary Indians of the Calgary City Junior Hockey League.
-He was a member of a Memorial Cup losing side while with the Indians.
+Born in Berckenla, in the United Kingdom in 1910, Riley was raised in Calgary, Alberta, playing for the Calgary Canadians of the Calgary City Junior Hockey League.
+He was a member of a Memorial Cup losing side while with the Canadians.

 Riley played three seasons in the NHL, with the Montreal Canadiens and Boston Bruins.
-Following 104 NHL games, he scored a total of 10 goals and 22 assists for 32 points, recording 8 penalty minutes.
+Following 104 NHL games, he scored a total of 10 goals and 22 assists for 32 points, recording eight penalty minutes.
 He would go on to play in the AHA and lead the Tulsa Oilers in scoring during the 1936–37 season.
 Riley died in Vancouver in 1993.